Get the Best Personal Loans in Singapore

 - High interest debt like credit cards and personal loans have been the fastest growing debt category, now comprising +21.8% of total household liabilities.

 - Household debt level seems on par with other developed countries that have been suffering from low income growth and high cost of living like Korea and the US.

 Average Household Debt by Category

-According to data from the Department of Statics Singapore, the average debt of a Singaporean household is about S$57,637 per capita as of 31 Dec 2017, up roughly 5% from its level in 2016.
+According to data from the Department of Statics Singapore, the average household debt of Singaporeans about S$67,692 per capita as of March 2022, with household debt growing by 6.8% over the course of 2021.
 To calculate this measure, we utilized the data collected by the government every 3 months on household debt and population, which represents the most reliable measure of consumer indebtedness in the country.
 Most of this debt is home loans, which comprises of 75% of household debt in Singapore.
 Other main categories include motor loans (3.2%), credit card debt (3.4%) and others (18.4%), which includes personal loans, educations and other alternative loans.

 In total, household debt has been increasing at a slightly faster pace than their assets.
 While its growth rate has declined significantly from its 9% per year growth from 2009 to 2014, but it has accelerated growth again in 2017.
 Despite the slight acceleration in debt growth, household balance sheet remained in a good shape as its assets and net worth (asset – liability) grew at an even faster rate.